- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular disk health monitoring and analysis provide essential insights into the status of the disks in NAS devices like Uniview VX1624-C. By detecting potential issues early on, taking proactive measures, and ensuring data redundancy through RAID configurations and backups, the risk of data loss can be significantly reduced.

-Although NAS VX1624-C can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VX1624-C can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -